 Proof.
-Figure 4.(a) presents a subgraph of $T^2(7)$ extended with some new nodes (the small empty nodes).
-We emphasize that the small empty nodes in Figure 4.(a) do not exist in $T^2(7)$ itself; we just added these nodes for convenience in the presentation of proof (we will eventually erase these nodes).
-Figure 4.(b) presents a 63-node complete binary tree drawn in a form suitable for the following discussion.
+Figure 4(a) presents a subgraph of $T^2(7)$ extended with some new nodes (the small empty nodes).
+We emphasize that the small empty nodes in figure 4(a) do not exist in $T^2(7)$ itself; we just added these nodes for convenience in the presentation of proof (we will eventually erase these nodes).
+Figure 4(b) presents a 63-node complete binary tree drawn in a form suitable for the following discussion.

-Consider embedding the graph of Figure 4.(b) in the graph of Figure 4.(a) by super-imposing the nodes of the two graphs on top of each other.
-It can be easily checked that any edge in Figure 4.(b) corresponds to a path of length no more than 3 in Figure 4.(a).
-Dilation-3 edges are those that connect the large dark nodes to small empty nodes in Figure 4.(b).
-It can be also easily seen that the maximum congestion of 3 is found in some of the edges connecting large empty nodes with small empty nodes in Figure 4.(a).
-(The reader can trace the connections sharing the edge from the large empty node to the small empty node at the rightmost column of Figure 4.(a).)
+Consider embedding the graph of figure 4(b) in the graph of figure 4(a) by superimposing the nodes of the two graphs on top of each other.
+It can be easily checked that any edge in figure 4(b) corresponds to a path of length no more than 3 in figure 4(a).
+Dilation-3 edges are those that connect the large dark nodes to small empty nodes in figure 4(b).
+It can be also easily seen that the maximum congestion of 3 is found in some of the edges connecting large empty nodes with small empty nodes in figure 4(a).
+(The reader can trace the connections sharing the edge from the large empty node to the small empty node in the rightmost column of figure 4(a).)

-Finally, by contracting the edges between the large empty nodes and small empty nodes in Figure 4.(a) we obtain a real subgraph of $T^2(7)$ , while we increase the load in the large empty nodes to 3.
+Finally, by contracting the edges between the large empty nodes and small empty nodes in figure 4(a) we obtain a real subgraph of $T^2(7)$ , while we increase the load in the large empty nodes to 3.
 This process also reduces both the dilation and congestion values to 2.
-Since the tree of Figure 4.(b) has 6 levels we have obtained an embedding of T(63) in $T^2(7)$ with dilation and congestion values of 2, and load 3.
+Since the tree of figure 4(b) has 6 levels we have obtained an embedding of T(63) in $T^2(7)$ with dilation and congestion values of 2, and load 3.
 From the figure it is easily verified that the root of the embedded tree coincides with the root of $T^2(7)$ .